David Paine

 President and Co-Founder

-David Paine is the President and Co-Founder of the September 11 National Day of Service and Remembrance, (“9/11 Day”).
+David Paine is the co-founder and president of 9/11 Day, the nonprofit organization that led the formal establishment of September 11 as a federally recognized National Day of Service and Remembrance.